Q: There are Cardiologists for animals?

 Q: When will I get a diagnosis?

-A: Both of our cardiologists are board certified, so the measurements needed to diagnosis the patient will be performed at the time of visit.
+A: Our cardiologists are board certified, so the measurements needed to diagnosis the patient will be performed at the time of visit.
 This will ensure that you have a diagnosis the same day as your visit.
 You will have ample time to discuss treatment options that are best for your pet and your family with the cardiologist.

 Q: What services does VCCC offer?